steveseguin/chromicam/readme.md

 Also double check to make sure its not already in use by OBS or other app.

 This app will use the first OBS Virtualcam; others install are ignored.

+There will not be any video output unless the content is dynamic; it will update on scene changes.

+Default is up to 30fps